Containers

 Iterables

-are container object types that can store any Python object including other lists and tuples.
-The difference between the lists and tuples is that listsâ values can be updated and modified after they are created, whereas tuples are immutable and canât be updated once created.str
+listandtuple: lists and tuples represent ordered sequences.
+Bothlistandtupleare container object types that can store any Python object including other lists and tuples.
+The difference between the lists and tuples is that listsâ values can be updated and modified after they are created, whereas tuples are immutable and canât be updated once created.str: string is also an example of ordered immutable sequence of characters.
+Hence, a lot of methods and functions that work withlistandtuplealso work withstr.

 Immutable objects canât be modified after they are created.